BettercareHealth/bettercare/nc/nc-9.md

 Anaemia is defined as a PCV or Hb that falls below the normal range for the postnatal age of the infant.

 The normal PCV at birth is 45–65% and the Hb 15–25 g/dl.
-After delivery the PCV and Hb in term infants falls steadily until about 8 weeks of age and then slowly increases.
-The PCV should not fall below 35% and the Hb below 12 g/dl in a term infant.
-The life span of the red cell in the infant is only 90 days (3 months) compared to 120 days in the adult.
+After delivery the PCV and Hb in term infants falls steadily until about 8&nbsp;weeks of age and then slowly increases.
+The PCV should not fall below 35% and the Hb below 12&nbsp;g/dl in a term infant.
+The life span of the red cell in the infant is only 90 days (3&nbsp;months) compared to 120 days in the adult.

 It is important that the PCV or Hb is measured on a sample of venous or arterial blood, or blood collected from a warm heel.
 Capillary blood sampled from a cold heel will give a falsely high reading.